JB Traffic Guide: Complete SG to JB Border Crossing Tips (2026)

 ✅ Bus advantage:

-The long-awaited Rapid Transit System Link between JB Sentral and Woodlands North MRT is expected to launch by end 2026.
-Key details:
+The long-awaited Rapid Transit System Link between JB Sentral and Woodlands North MRT is still expected to launch by the end of 2026.
+Officially confirmed details include:

 • Route: JB Sentral ↔ Woodlands North MRT (one stop, ~5 min ride)